Our Staff

 - Review and provide independent advice on the appropriateness of the ASC’s:

-- Annual public financial statements;
+- annual public financial statements;

 - Information (other than annual financial statements) requested by the Department of Finance in preparing the Australian Government’s consolidated financial statements, including the supplementary reporting package;